Backpack: External frame packs

-Today's external frames are typically made from aluminum, other lightweight metal alloy, and recently reinforced synthetic polymers or plastic and is equipped with a system of straps and tautly-stretched netting which prevents contact between the metal frame and user's back.
+Today's external frames are typically made from aluminum, other lightweight metal alloys, and recently reinforced synthetic polymers or plastic and are equipped with a system of straps and tautly-stretched netting which prevents contact between the metal frame and the user's back.
 In addition to comfort, this "stand-off" provides the additional benefit of creating air circulation between the frame and the wearer's back.
 For this reason, external frame packs are generally considered to be a "cooler load" than internal frame designs.
 External frame packs have a fabric "sack" portion which is usually smaller than that of internal frame packs, but have exposed frame portions above and below the sack to accommodate attachment of larger items.
 In addition, the sack can often be removed entirely, permitting the user to customize the configuration of their load, or to transport a non-conventional load such as a quartered game animal.
-Military packs are often external frame designs due to their ability to carry loads of different shapes, sizes and weights.
+Military packs are often external frame designs due to their ability to carry loads of different shapes, sizes, and weights.

-A recently proposed type of external frame would be made from composite plastic, which is not flexible like current backpack straps are, and can be shaped like human spine curvature.
-In this type of backpack, the load would directly transfer to the shoulders through the non-flexible straps, helpful in preventing damage of long term backpack carrying.
-This non-flexible structure also diminishes the momentum at the lumbar region of the back.
-The strap curvature would be shaped closely to normal spine curvature, with two flexible drawstrings to minimize backpack movement along the transverse plane.
-The straps of this backpack would be wide enough to distribute the pressure on the shoulders, with an internal white glass wool layer to absorb dynamic forces from movement.
-This backpack type is experimental, needing further development before usage.